Omarkhaled711/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: A script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 101-clean_emacs: A script that deletes all files in the current working directory that end with the character ~.
 102-tree: A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 103-commas: a command that lists all the files and directories of the current directory, separated by commas and sorted.
+school.mgc: A magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.